Nierstein look, © Georg Knoll© Georg Knoll

 It is relatively easy to explain where Rheinhessen is located: in the wide triangle between Mainz, Worms and Bingen, enclosed in the north and east by the great Rhine bow.
 In the area around Bingen and on the vineyards along the Rhine from Mainz until shortly before Worms.
 There, rising slopes along the Rhine dominate the winegrowing, while the Wonnegau and the hill country with their gentle elevations exude a more Mediterranean flair.

-In Rheinhessen umbrellas are largely unknown.
-The low precipitation and the know-how of the winemakers make the great wine country on the Rhine perfectly suitable for organic viticulture.
-And theferore it is no surprise, that Rheinhessen occupies a leading position in this field in Germany.
+Umbrellas are largely unknown in Rheinhessen.
+The low levels of precipitation and the expertise of the winemakers make this large wine-producing region along the Rhine ideally suited for organic viticulture—so it is no surprise that Rheinhessen holds a leading position in this field in Germany.

-Rheinhessen is the largest German wine-growing region.
-And it is a wine-growing region with a long tradition, that has been formed since the Romans brought the wine to the Rhine over 2000 years ago.
+Rheinhessen is Germany’s largest wine-growing region.
+It is also a region with a long tradition of winemaking, dating back over 2,000 years when the Romans first brought wine to the Rhine.

 show on map